GabeItchy/Schooliosis/Boys Teams Sports/Substance Use Disorder.md

 **Partying, Music events and festivals**

-Because of the environment of these events, people are jumping around, dancing,
+Because of the environment of these events, people are jumping around, dancing and are close to each other.
+If a person were to be under the influence of drugs during